Danlof/loan-cicd-jenkins/README.md

 ```

 ## using Jenkins
-- Got t0 the official documentations of jenkins on how to install it together with java.
+- Got to the official documentations of jenkins on how to install it together with java.

--
+- This adds jenkins to the docker group  and adds current user to the docker group to be able to excute docker commands without `sudo` respectively
+`sudo usermod -a -G docker jenkins
+sudo usermod -a -G docker $USER
+`

+- Make sure to restart the EC2 instance for the changes to take effect.

 ### Enabling jenkins
 `sudo systemctl enable jenkins